lidongzh/FwiFlow.jl/README.md

 ## Philosophy

-We treat physical simulations as a chain of multiple differentiable operators, such as discrete Laplacian evaluation, a Poisson solver and a single implicit time stepping for nonlinear PDEs.
+We treat physical simulations as a chain of multiple differentiable operators, such as discrete Laplacian evaluation, a Poisson solver, and a single implicit time-stepping for nonlinear PDEs.
 They are like building blocks that can be assembled to make simulation tools for new physical models.

-Those operators are differentiable and integrated in a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
-Independent operators are parallelized executed.
-With the gradients we can perform gradient-based PDE-constrained optimization for inverse problems.
+Those operators are differentiable and integrated within a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
+Also, independent operators run in parallel thanks to the graph-based parallelization mechanism of TensorFlow.
+With the gradients, we can perform gradient-based PDE-constrained optimization for inverse problems.

-FwiFlow is built on [ADCME](https://github.com/kailaix/ADCME.jl), a powerful static graph based automatic differentiation library for scientific computing (with TensorFlow backend).
+FwiFlow is built on [ADCME](https://github.com/kailaix/ADCME.jl), a powerful static-graph-based automatic differentiation library for scientific computing (with TensorFlow backend).
 FwiFlow implements the idea of **Intrusive Automatic Differentiation**.

 <p align="center">
   <img src="docs/src/assets/op.png" width="50%">